 #1 – The Best Cooking Class In Chiang Mai – Grandma’s Home Cooking School

-Looking around all of the different options in Chiang Mai for cooking schools makes you realise that picking a best is an absolute nightmare!
+Looking around all of the different options in Chiang Mai for cooking schools makes you realise that picking the best is an absolute nightmare!
 But Grandma’s Home Cooking School pips first place for a couple of reasons.

 You get the market visit in the morning, the incredible scenery, the private workstation and attentive staff of all the options in this list BUT you also get to harvest your own herbs, collect your own eggs, feed the chickens and much more in this complete cooking experience.